TimotheeMathieu/adastop/docs/tutorials.md

 4,5177.005859375,736.5420532226562,4074.497802734375,1769.3448486328125
 ```

 The input format of adastop is under the form of a csv file containing the scores for one batch of experiment.
 AdaStop is a sequential algorithm and as such we do not give it all the data at once, we obtain first a batch of data, launch AdaStop and then if AdaStop is still undecided on some of the algorithms, we get another batch of data.

+## Doing a comparison using AdaStop

 Let us launch AdaStop on this first batch of data.

 First, we clean up the corrent directory of any litter files that could have been spawned by a previous usage of `adastop` (if you never used `adastop` before, this command will not have any effect).